 Par proved to be paramount at the 48th Annual Public Links Championship, just ask winner Nick Moore.
 The 30-year-old Monterey resident feasted on pars over the 36-hole competition, converting 30 total pars, 15 each day. “[Pars] were the key, just keeping the ball in play and getting the ball on the green giving myself a chance for birdie,” he said.
 Moore, who had two bogeys and one birdie in his first round at Bayonet GC yesterday, did the opposite today at Spyglass making two birdies and one bogey.
 Read Full 2013 Recap | View 2013 Photo Gallery | Net Recap

-(All but 1992, 1996 and 1997 played at Spyglass Hill GC)
+(All played at Spyglass Hill GC, unless otherwise noted)

 |1992||Lou Alvarez at Poppy Hills||74-74-148|

 |1997||Dennis Mitchell at Poppy Hills and Spanish Bay||75-68-143|